riccardogiuriola/vecs/README.md

-# ⚡ Vecs: High-Performance Semantic Cache Server
+# ⚡ VECS (Vector Embedding Caching System)

-**Vecs** is a lightweight, ultra-fast Semantic Cache server written in **C**.
-It acts as an intelligent proxy between your application and Large Language Models (LLMs) like OpenAI, Anthropic, or Mistral.
+**VECS** is a high-performance **Semantic Cache** server designed to optimize Large Language Model (LLM) applications.

-Instead of forwarding every prompt to the costly LLM API, Vecs checks if a semantically similar question has already been answered and returns the cached response instantly.
+It acts as a middleware between your user and your LLM (e.g., GPT-4, Claude, Llama 3).
+Instead of performing expensive and slow inference for every query, VECS stores responses and retrieves them using **Semantic Search**.
+If a user asks a question similar to one already answered, VECS returns the cached response instantly.

 > **Scenario:**
 >